 Laboratory technician determining water quality/ ©Adobe Stock

-When you send in your water sample to the lab, the lab will perform various tests and analyses to determine the quality of your water.
-The specific procedures may vary depending on the lab, but generally, the lab will follow a set of protocols to ensure accurate and reliable results.
+When you send in your water sample, the laboratory will perform various tests and analyses to determine the quality of your water.
+The specific procedures may vary depending on the lab, but all certified labs will follow a set of protocols to ensure accurate and reliable results.

 Receiving the sample: The lab will receive your water sample and check it for any signs of contamination or damage to the sample.
 They will then label and document the sample to ensure proper identification throughout the testing process.
 It is important to follow guidelines and timeframes provided by the lab, or your sample may be rejected at this point.